 Tasteful overdubs for country, folk, indie rock, and experimental projects.
 Pedal Steel, Lap Steel, and Electric Bass.
 I'm a mixing engineer, too.

 My greatest joy is playing steel guitar.
-I have recorded on over 30 albums with artists from Mexico, France, UK, USA, and Germany.
+I have recorded on over 30 albums with artists from Mexico, France, UK, USA, Canada, and Germany.
 I have performed with over 30 bands in the US and Canada and have been direct support for acts as disparate as Whitey Morgan, RJD2, Darlingside, Timber, Timbre, and Marshall Crenshaw.

 I have a blast laying down traditional honky tonk licks in the twangy E9 or jazzy C6 styles, and I absolutely love experimenting with new techniques to apply pedal steel or lap steel in new ways.
 If you want to get weird, I am all for it!
 I play steel guitar regularly with two honky tonk bands in Denver and a psych-rocker from Maine.
 I am a bassist for Jackson Melnick's live band, and I've played guitar, banjo, synthesizers, and drum kit in live and studio settings.
 As a bassist, I'm a big fan of Carol Kaye, and Paul McCartney.
 I am also a mixing and live sound engineer.

 Check out the samples to get a sense of my versatility.